 Dear Class 1 Parents,

-We hope you all had a lovely Easter holiday and are ready for all the exciting new learning the children will completing in the terms ahead.
+Welcome back!
+We hope you have all had a lovely break and that you are now ready for all the exciting learning that will take place in terms 3 and 4.

-Children will continue to have opportunities to develop their vocabulary through new and exciting texts, as well as a variety of speaking and listening activities.
+The children will continue to have opportunities to develop their vocabulary through new and exciting themed role-plays, as well as a variety of speaking and listening activities.
 We will focus on a number of different fiction, non-fiction and poetry texts to base our literacy work on, including:

 …as well as many others!